Documentary about missing Titanic submersible to air on British TV

 Frequently Asked Questions (FAQs)

 Answer: Yes.
-Titanic Sub: Lost at Sea, a new documentary about the missing Titanic submarine, will air on June 22 at 7pm UK time (2am MYT on June 23).
+Titanic Sub: Lost at Sea, a new documentary about the missing Titanic submarine, will air on June 22 in the UK.

 Answer: The five confirmed individuals on board the Titan are Hamish Harding, Shahzada Dawood and his son Suleman, Paul-Henry Nargeolet and Stockton Rush.